Can Parents Get Compensation When Their Children Get Injured?

 Injured by a Driver in an Auto Accident

-If your child is injured in an auto accident, the driver at fault is responsible for the cost of their injuries.
+If your child is injured in an auto accident, the driver at fault is responsible for the cost of his or her injuries.
 This can include bus drivers and any other person who is responsible for transporting your child.

 Injury Caused by Property Owners

 Property owners can be held liable for a child’s injury that occurs on their property.
-This could include injuries from a dog bite, unsafe staircases, or a slip and fall due to icy conditions.
+This could include injuries from a dog bite, unsafe stairs, or a slip-and-fall due to icy conditions.

 Swimming pools are especially hazardous.
-If the pool was not adequately fenced and an injury or drowning occurs, the property owner can be held liable.
+If a pool is not adequately fenced and an injury or drowning occurs in or around it, the property owner can be held liable.
 This is also true if there is improper supervision during pool use.

 Injury Due to Manufacturers

 Manufacturers are responsible if your child is injured by dangerously defective furniture, appliances, and more.
-Toys and other children’s products must be made for their safety.
+Toys and other children’s products must meet certain standards of safety.
 The manufacturers are legally responsible for any known problems that aren’t fixed, including choking hazards, tip-over risks, and the risk of the object catching fire.

 Injury Caused by Medical Professionals